Greece

 • There is no information about any guidance in place governing the process of redocumentation/establishing nationality.

-• People released from detention are not issued with any identification, nor confirmation of their stateless status.
+• People released from detention are not issued with any identification, nor confirmation of their statelessness status where relevant.
 However, people released from detention may be issued with documentation such as a decision postponing removal, an administrative note ordering voluntary departure, an administrative note accepting an objection against detention, a decision granting international protection, or an administrative note ordering appearance before the Asylum Service within 10 days.

-• When a person who has not applied for asylum is released, they are protected from re-detention for up to six months, but have no right to social security, accommodation, education, healthcare, or work (with the exception of work to cover urgent needs of the Greek rural economy).
+• When a person who has not applied for asylum is released, they may be protected from re-detention for up to six months and have the right to urgent healthcare, but they have no right to social security, accommodation, education, non-urgent healthcare, or work (with certain limited exceptions when work may be allowed).
 People considered vulnerable and without social insurance may access public health services and pharmaceutical treatment.
 Minors have the right to education at a public school as well as the right to accommodation.

 • People holding a decision postponing their return have a temporary right to stay as well as the right to be accommodated in public facilities and have their basic needs covered by competent authorities.

-• Greece is party to more than 15 bilateral readmission agreements.
-These can be divided into four categories in terms of how they deal with statelessness: those in which statelessness is not juridically relevant (at least five); those in which the term 'stateless person' is used without meaning/definition/legal effect (at least three); those which provide for stateless persons to be readmitted only if they hold a travel document issued by the State in question permitting return; those which expressly exclude recognised stateless people from readmission.
+• Greece is party to more than 18 bilateral readmission agreements.
+These can be divided into four categories in terms of how they deal with statelessness: those in which statelessness is not juridically relevant; those in which the term 'stateless person' is used without meaning/definition/legal effect; those which provide for stateless persons to be readmitted only if they hold a travel document issued by the State in question permitting return; those which expressly exclude recognised stateless people from readmission.

-• For the purpose of readmission, nationality may be presumed on the basis of different documents (other than ID or travel documents) and, in case of doubt, an interview may take place.
+• For the purpose of readmission, nationality may be presumed on the basis of various documents (other than ID or travel documents) and, in case of doubt, an interview may take place.

-• Stateless people have been returned to Turkey in the context of implementation of the EU-Turkey Statement.
+• Stateless people have been returned to Turkey in the context of implementation of the EU-Turkey Statement, but readmissions have been halted since 2020 and there is no data regarding this period.

 Prevention and Reduction